West Africas Refugees Matter

-Fast forward to today, the refugee crisis is in the region is unimaginable.
-Tens of thousands of refugees sit with little to no food supplies and health crisis seldom seen anywhere in the world.
+Fast forward to today, the refugee crisis in the West African region is unimaginable.
+Tens of thousands of refugees sit with little to no food supplies and a health crisis seldom seen anywhere in the world.
 Within a few months tens of thousands of children will die from preventable causes of death such as malnutrition, disease, and lack of clean water.
-Thousands have already succumbed to the same fate on a daily basis.
+Thousands have already succumbed to the same fate and will continue to on a daily basis, as long as their plight continues to be ignored.
 By all accounts, the condition of a West African refugee in terms of severity rivals the situation facing a refugee in Syria.
 The number of people facing these conditions in both circumstances are staggering.